You do it every day, but do you know what it is?

 Comparative thinking left unchecked is the poster child for: “too much of a good thing.”

-We use comparative thinking our entire lives and it’s fair to say that at one point it becomes intuitive.
+We use comparative so often, at one point it becomes intuitive.
 So intuitive that we may not even realize we are doing it.
 Honestly, have you ever thought about comparison thinking before reading this article?

-While this can be extremely beneficial, it can also hurt us if we let it go unchecked.
+While comparative thinking can be extremely beneficial, it can also hurt us if left unchecked.
 Because while it’s beneficial in the large majority of life situations, it’s not beneficial in others.
 And even those the situations where it isn’t beneficial may be fewer, they can have a larger impact on our mental and emotional well-being.

 Since comparative thinking is likely our default, we can be using it in situations where it will harm us.
 Meaning, we are thinking ineffectively.
 However, because we rely on comparative thinking so frequently—and we are likely not aware of other ways of thinking—we cannot analyze (or use comparative thinking) in order to realize the best thought process for certain situations.